danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 as we perceive it: image it is, but a self-existing image.

+    - Basic arc: From Aristotle to Descartes, move from thinking as receptivity to thinking as activity.

     - Note: openness indicates a threshold, from inside to outside, not just a continuity.
 (Perhaps senior oral